MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab712copilot.md

 1. Select **Save**.

-1. Select the **X** in the upper-right corner to close out of the app.
+1. Close out of the app by closing the tab.

    The flow runs and sends an approval email to the email address that you provided in the flow that you built.